> Folk Music > Songs > Maggie May

 Maggie May

 Tommy Morrissey of Padstow, Cornwall, sang Maggie May on his and Charlie Pitman’s Veteran Tapes cassette Pass Around the Grog, published in c.
 1987/89.
 This track was reissued in 2004 on the Veteran anthology CD of folks songs sung in the West Country, Old Uncle Tom Cobleigh and All.
-John Howson commented in the liner notes:
+John Howson noted:

 Little Maggie May was written in America in 1869 by G.W.
 Moore with music by Charles W. Blamphin.
 It was published in Songs of the Sunny South (1929) which included, folk songs, spirituals, minstrel and Stephen Foster songs.
 In more recent years this song has became popular in Padstow through the singing of Charlie Bate, to who Tommy credited the song.